 I'd like to test out the 2.4.4 factory snapshot next to see if the same symptoms occur there.

-#4 Updated by Clinton Cory about 1 year ago
+#4 Updated by Clinton Cory over 1 year ago

 Spent some more time looking into this with the latest CE snapshot from today.
 This time I installed it on a XG-1537 to see if there are any issues on that platform.